drmext/MonkeyBusiness/README.md

 - **URL Slash 1 (On)** must be enabled in tools or ea3-config

-- GITADORA requires `mdb_*.xml` copied or symlinked to the server folder
+- GITADORA requires `mdb_*.xml` copied to the server folder

-- NOSTALGIA requires `music_list.xml` copied or symlinked to the server folder
+- NOSTALGIA requires `music_list.xml` copied to the server folder

+- DRS requires `music-info-base.xml` copied to the server folder

 ## Web Interface

-- Extract [BounceTrippy](https://github.com/drmext/BounceTrippy/releases) webui to the server folder
+- Extract [BounceTrippy](https://github.com/drmext/BounceTrippy/releases) webui to the server folder (DDR only)